-WINCO warrants to the original purchaser for 36 months or 1000 hours, whichever occurs first, that goods manufactured or supplied by it will be free from defects in workmanship and material, provided such goods are installed, operated and maintained in accordance with WINCO written instructions and applicable codes.
+WINCO, Incorporated warrants to the original purchaser for 24 months, that goods manufactured or supplied by it will be free from defects in workmanship and material, provided such goods are installed, operated and maintained in accordance with WINCO written instructions.

 WINCO's sole liability, and Purchaser's sole remedy for a failure under this warranty, shall be limited to the repair of the product.
 At WINCO's option, material found to be defective in material or workmanship under normal use and service will be repaired or replaced.
-For warranty service, return the product within the warranty period, to your nearest WINCO Authorized Service Center or to WINCO in Le Center Minnesota.
+For warranty service, return the product within 24 months from the date of purchase, transportation charges prepaid, to your nearest WINCO Authorized Service Center or to WINCO, Inc. at Le Center Minnesota.